kobeHub/Learning-notes/README.md

 # KEEP LEARNING
 The basic repository of my learning notes.
-It's noting but something I care.
+It's nothing but something I care.